Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part5_valid_learning_curves.md

 ### How much data is needed?

 The more data the model uses, the better.
-But how do we understand whether new data will helpful in any given situation?
+But how do we understand whether new data will be helpful in any given situation?
 For example, is it rational to spend $N$ for assessors to double the dataset?

 Since the new data can be unavailable, it is reasonable to vary the size of the training set and see how the quality of the solution depends on the amount of training data.
 This is how we get **learning curves**.